-The following facts are made possible by the invaluable responses to the Census Bureau’s surveys.
+The following facts are possible thanks to responses to the Census Bureau’s surveys.
 We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-Total civilian noninstitutionalized population with a disability in the United States.
+The total civilian noninstitutionalized population with a disability in the United States in 2019.

-The percentage of the civilian noninstitutionalized population in West Virginia in 2017 with a disability — among the highest rates in the nation.
-Utah, at 9.6 percent, had the lowest rate.
+The percentage of the civilian noninstitutionalized population in West Virginia in 2019 with a disability — the highest rate of any state in the nation.
+Utah, at 9.3%, had the lowest rate.

-Total civilian noninstitutionalized population ages 18 to 64 employed with a disability who were employed in 2019.
+The total civilian noninstitutionalized population ages 18 to 64 with a disability who were employed in 2019.

-Median earnings in the past 12 months (in 2017 inflation adjusted dollars) of the civilian noninstitutionalized population age 16 and over with earnings and a disability.
+Median earnings in the past 12 months (in 2019 inflation-adjusted dollars) of the civilian noninstitutionalized population age 16 and over with a disability who had earnings in 2019.